 Information overload is a threat to our productivity, so I recommend Graham’s book if you want to be proactive about reducing that overload.
 By managing your emails, and your time, by procrastinating less, you can focus on your priorities.

 There you have it.
-If you learnt something from this post, find my other blog posts about my freelancing business here.
+If you learnt something from this post, find my other blog posts here.

-I look forward to finishing the book.
+I look forward to finishing Graham’s book.
 Guess what – I have signed up for his newsletter.